-Inside: 6 reasons that I think a pallet fence makes the best fence for small livestock!
-Pictures and instructions included on how the pallet fence was built.
+I’m excited to talk to you about the 6 reasons that a pallet fence makes the best fence for small livestock!
+Below you will find pictures and instructions on how the pallet fence was built.

 Here are a few reasons that I think pallet fencing makes the best fence for small livestock!

-- FREE Pallets can usually be obtained for free.
+- FREE.
+Pallets can usually be obtained for free.
 At least in our neck of the woods.

-- FIXABLE If a goat were to bash into a board and break it or if a fragile board were to break when you crawled over, there are always more pallet boards to replace the broken ones.
+- FIXABLE.
+If a goat were to bash into a board and break it or if a fragile board were to break when you crawled over, there are always more pallet boards to replace the broken ones.

-- SIMPLE It is incredibly easy to screw the pallets together and also to take them apart.
+- SIMPLE.
+It is incredibly easy to screw the pallets together and also to take them apart.
 Which works great when you need to clean the pen with a tractor.

-- STURDY Pallets are strong and were originally made to hold loads of weight, a goat standing on a board to look over doesn’t faze it a bit.
+- STURDY.
+Pallets are strong and were originally made to hold loads of weight, a goat standing on a board to look over doesn’t faze it a bit.

-- NON-PERMANENT The steel posts are very easy to remove.
+- NON-PERMANENT.
+The steel posts are very easy to remove.
 So if you don’t quite like it, move it around until you do!

-- EFFECTIVE There is nothing better for a selling point than it actually working.
-The goats are unable to get out, unless the gate is left open.
+- EFFECTIVE.
+There is nothing better for a selling point than it actually working.
+The goats are unable to get out unless the gate is left open!